-- ☐ Game and Table Volunteers - O Table workers or those assisting at the table shall refrain from outburst or engaging with the opposing team.
-Engaging with the opposing team should be done only in a manner that encourages the ideals of Honor the Game. - O Table personnel are LIMITED to five (5) total people which may be comprised of timers, stat keepers, spotters & penalty. - O Table interaction with the opposing team Head Coach should be engaged only if a direct question is asked of the timer or scorer. - o Interaction to Officials should be limited to questions related to the individual's role and should only be done prior to the start of the game or during halftime. - □ All Assistant Coaches must be listed on the team GBYLA roster. - □ Table or scoreboard horn (if audible enough) required to signify end of quarters and game.
-Failure for not having a horn results in an illegal procedure with ball awarded to opposing team to start the game. - □ A GBYLA representative(s) may be present at the table and/or at any given game. - □ Day of Championship Table personnel to be provided by non-partial parties. - ☐ All fans MUST sit or stand on the opposite side of the field from the players excepting those circumstances where the players bench and fan bleachers are separated by a track. - □ Photographers must refrain from engaging players during play or loitering at the end line or goal. - □ Table Protocol - o Visitor Team No more than two (2) persons at the sideline table - Do not represent an official capacity during the game. - o Home Team No more than three (3) persons at the sideline table - o Home Team Coach is responsible for identifying the table officials. - Officials communicate with five (5) people on the sideline ie two (2) Head Coaches (Visitor & Home) and three (3) table officials (represented by the Home Team). - o Maximum persons at the table is five (5).
+- Game and Table Volunteers - Table workers or those assisting at the table shall refrain from outburst or engaging with the opposing team.
+Engaging with the opposing team should be done only in a manner that encourages the ideals of Honor the Game. - Table interaction with the opposing team Head Coach should be engaged only if a direct question is asked of the timer or scorer. - o Interaction to Officials should be limited to questions related to the individual's role and should only be done prior to the start of the game or during halftime. - All fans MUST sit or stand on the opposite side of the field from the players. - Photographers must refrain from engaging players during play or loitering at the end line or goal. - Table Protocol - O Visitor Team No more than two (2) persons at the sideline table - Do not represent an official capacity during the game. - Home Team No more than three (3) persons at the sideline table - Home Team Coach is responsible for identifying the table officials. - Officials communicate with five (5) people on the sideline ie two (2) Head Coaches (Visitor & Home) and three (3) table officials (represented by the Home Team). - Maximum persons at the table is five (5).